maximumtrollage/sitesnooper/README.md

 # License

 SiteSnooper is licensed under the MIT license.
-See moore at [LICENSE](./LICENSE)
+See more at [LICENSE](./LICENSE)